 - ART 045 Photography I (4) Prerequisite: ART 001 or ART 010 or ART 015.
 This course is intended to provide a basic introduction to the art of photography.
 Emphasis will be placed on operating the digital camera, and mastering compositional design.
 There are no darkroom projects in the class.
 A digital single-lens reflex camera is required. - ART 050 Painting I (4) Prerequisite: ART 010 or ART 015.
 An introduction to the materials and processes of oil painting.
-Representational and investigations are emphasized. - ART 060 Printmaking I (4) Prerequisite: ART 010 or ART 15.
-An introduction to printmaking with emphasis on monotype, relief and intaglio processes.
-Students will gain experience in the technical aspects of matrix-based art making. - ART 065 Digital Tools (4) An introduction to computer graphics and foundational digital skills for the contemporary artist, using the Macintosh OS X system.
-Programs covered include Adobe Illustrator, Photoshop and InDesign.
+Representational and investigations are emphasized. - ART 065 Digital Tools (4) An introduction to computer graphics and foundational digital skills for the contemporary artist, using the Macintosh OS X system.
+Programs covered include Adobe Illustrator, Photoshop, InDesign and Keynote.
 Lecture and lab time comprise the course.
-ART 10 or basic design background is helpful but not required.
-Limited to art majors and art minors; consent of instructor required for non-art students. - ART 070 3-D Sculptural Explorations (4) An introduction to basic 3-D sculptural approaches and mold-making.
+ART 10 or basic design background is helpful but not required. - ART 070 3-D Sculptural Explorations (4) An introduction to basic 3-D sculptural approaches and mold-making.
 Investigations include additive and subtractive processes in clay, plaster, wood, and stone. - ART 093 Sophomore Project (1) Prerequisite: Sophomore standing.
 An independent project designed to prepare students for the senior project.
 Successful completion of this project, before the senior year, constitutes commitment and stability in the major.